Erick Almonte: Playing career

 Almonte was signed by the New York Yankees as an amateur free agent in 1996.
 He spent four years in the minors before getting called up in 2001.
 He made his debut on September 4, 2001.
 After spending the 2002 season in the Yankees minor league system, he was called up in 2003 after Derek Jeter suffered an injury, and was the team's starting shortstop until Jeter returned.

 Almonte spent the 2004 season in the Colorado Rockies organization after getting released by the Yankees.
 In November 2004, the Cleveland Indians signed him to a minor league contract, but, without playing any games, they sold his contract to the Hokkaido Nippon Ham Fighters of Japan's Pacific League.
 In 2006, he played for the Long Island Ducks of the Atlantic League.

 On October 31, 2007, he signed a minor league deal with the Detroit Tigers.
 He became a free agent after the 2008 season and signed a minor league contract with the Chicago Cubs in January 2009.
 He became a free agent during spring training, and the signed a minor league contract with the Milwaukee Brewers.
 He played the entire 2009 and 2010 seasons with the Triple-A Nashville Sounds.
 His minor league contract was purchased by the Brewers at the conclusion of spring training in 2011.
 Almonte hit his first home run in nearly 10 years for the Brewers against the Reds on Saturday, April 2, 2011.
 He was outrighted to Triple-A Nashville on June 3, 2011.

 Coaching career

-Almonte will serve as the manager of the St. Louis Cardinals' rookie Gulf Coast League Cardinals in 2018.
+Almonte served as the manager of the St. Louis Cardinals' rookie Gulf Coast League Cardinals in 2018.
+He was later named manager of the Peoria Chiefs for the 2019 season.

-He was named manager of the Peoria Chiefs for the 2019 season.
+Almonte was named hitting coach for the FCL Cardinals for the 2024 season.